VFXDEN/CountrySimCli/README.md

 # CountrySimCli
   Tiny simulation where countries fight

-Instructions
+Build instructions
+  You have 2 Options for how to install it

+    1. Use the unix exacutable file. *I have no clue if it will work on your computer*
-1. Idk build it yourself
+    2. Idk build it yourself